 “They knew how much things cost,” says the guide.
 “For instance, that fencing around Silver Charm costs between $3000 and $4000,” she says, pointing to a stunning grey thoroughbred inducted into the Derby Hall of Fame in 2007 after winning the Kentucky Derby in 1997.

 Stallions need to be in paddocks by themselves so this farm needs a lot of fencing … and a lot of land.
 Geldings are housed in pairs, and the mares in a paddock together.

 Old Friends thrives and attracts about 20,000 visitors annually to this non-profit venture designed to provide a quality life to 175 equine who earned millions in prize money racing and even more in stud fees.
 Tour fees support the running of the farm.

 Old Friends is essentially a living history museum to the North American Thoroughbred Racing industry … history that eats carrots from visitor’s hands.

-The attractions?
 Actual Race Horses, many with a dedicated fan base.